Ceramic-Blue-Tim/Guidelines/src/docs/source/good_practices.md

 %       > Revision 0.01 - File created
 %
 %   Additional Comments :
-%       > Not much more to sayn it's juste an example
+%       > Not much more to say, it's juste an example
 %
 % %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```